astrohart/MFR/README.md

-﻿# MFR (Mass File Renamer aka xyLOGIX Project File Renamer)
+# MFR (Mass File Renamer aka xyLOGIX Project File Renamer)

 The xyLOGIX Project File Renamer, packaged as a WinForms app, is basically like a Find/Replace and Find in Files/Replace in Files tool, but for Solution Explorer.

 ![Fig01](fig01.png)

+**Figure 1.** The main window of the xyLOGIX Project File Renamer application.

 ## Problem solved